Higgs Decays to $Z\gamma$ and $\gamma\gamma$ in the Flavor-Gauged Two Higgs Doublet Model: The model

 \section{The model}

-The FG2HDM is a specific 2HDM comprising two $SU(2)_L$ scalar doublets, $\Phi_1$ and $\Phi_2$, and a scalar singlet $S$, and endowing with an additional $U(1)'$ flavor gauge symmetry.
+FG2HDM is a specific 2HDM comprising two $SU(2)_L$ scalar doublets, $\Phi_1$ and $\Phi_2$, and a scalar singlet $S$, and endowed with an additional $U(1)'$ flavor gauge symmetry.
 Here, the $U(1)'$ charges, denoted as $X_i$ ($i=L_L,\cdots,S$), are assigned to ensure the $U(1)'$ gauge invariance.
 The detailed relationships among these $U(1)'$ charges for various fields are elaborated in Appendix~A of Ref.~\cite{Wen:2025smu}.
-In the presence of the new $U(1)'$ gauge symmetry, one should further consider the gauge anomaly constraints.
-Note that a variety of anomaly-free FG2HDMs have been surveyed and studied in Refs.~\cite{Ordell:2019zws,Ordell:2020yoq,Ferreira:2022zil}.
+In the presence of the new $U(1)'$ gauge symmetry, the gauge anomaly constraints should be considered further.
+Note that various anomaly-free FG2HDMs have been surveyed and studied in Refs.~\cite{Ordell:2019zws,Ordell:2020yoq,Ferreira:2022zil}.

 For convenience, we collect the quantum representations for various fields in FG2HDM under the $SU(2)_L\times U(1)_Y\times U(1)'$ symmetries in Table~\ref{tab:quantum}.
-With these assignments, the total Lagrangian of the FG2HDM can be expressed as~\cite{Wen:2025smu}
+With these assignments, the total Lagrangian of FG2HDM can be expressed as~\cite{Wen:2025smu}

-where subscripts $S$, $G$, and $F$ denote respectively for the scalar, gauge, and fermion components of the total Lagrangian:
+where subscripts $S$, $G$, and $F$ denote respectively for the scalar, gauge, and fermion components of the total Lagrangian:\footnote{In principle, Eq.~\eqref{eq:gauge} could include a gauge-symmetry-allowed kinetic mixing term, $-\frac{\sin\epsilon}{2}B_{\mu\nu}\hat{Z}^{\prime\mu\nu}$, which would primarily result in a redefinition of the $U(1)'$ charges.
+However, since its effect is to shift the constraints from the original $U(1)'$ charges to these redefined ones, without altering the numerical results or physical predictions of the model, we can safely neglect this term for simplicity.}

-where $L_L=(\nu_L,e_L)^T$ and $Q_L=(u_L,d_L)^T$ represent separately for the left-handed lepton and quark $SU(2)_L$ doublets, while $e_R$, $u_R$, and $d_R$ denote the right-handed lepton, up-type quark, and down-type quark $SU(2)_L$ singlets, respectively.
-The physical significance of each component is elaborated as follows.
+where $L_L=(\nu_L,e_L)^T$ and $Q_L=(u_L,d_L)^T$ represent the left-handed lepton and quark $SU(2)_L$ doublets, respectively, and $e_R$, $u_R$, and $d_R$ denote the right-handed lepton, up-type quark, and down-type quark $SU(2)_L$ singlets, respectively.
+The physical significance of each component is elaborated subsequently.

 The scalar potential in Eq.~\eqref{eq:scalar} is given by~\cite{Wen:2025smu}